 The traditional bar chart uses only a single color- black.
 However, now they do come in green and red like a candlestick chart.
 A trader can get every price information from a bar chart, just like a candlestick trader, if he looks closely.
 But there are specific key differences, that sets out a bar chart from the candlestick chart.

 Bar Chart vs. Candlestick chart

 East and West always have their differences, whether it be in lifestyle or technology.
-But trading fraternity is one, which accepts and adapts to the change far sooner than other fields.
-It is not the difference of culture that biases one to a particular chart.
+But trading fraternity is one that holds no sentiment.
+It accepts and adapts to the change far sooner than other fields.
+So, it is not the difference of culture that biases one to a particular chart.
 Instead, its the psychology and approach towards the market.